pnnl/modme/README.md

       ;'   | sqlite3 db.sqlite3 > repeatableAlerts.csv
     ```
   * modify the alerts in your favorite csv editor
   * load the alerts using the command-line tools for site management
+    _Correct the condition name as appropriate_
     ```python
     python manage.py load_events -c demoCondition ./repeatableAlerts.csv
     ```